 At left is a design I created for a free-standing banner stand 36" wide by 83" high, the purpose of which is to introduce a software product.

-Individuals who have the brain power to build unique, innovative engineering or software, are typically very bad at explaining it to the layman.
-I have to admit that it took me a very long time to understand what my customer was talking about.
+Individuals who have the brain power to build unique, innovative engineering or software, are typically not good at explaining it to the layman.
+Or, to put it another way, the layman is not good at understanding.
+I have to admit that it took me a long time to understand what my customer was talking about.
 It is not security software.
 It is software that helps you evaluate the effectiveness of your cyber security measures.
 Why is this important?
 Large companies and government agencies spend millions on cyber security, and they typically have very limited ways to evaluate the relative effectiveness of each component of their strategy.

 My challenge here was three-fold; first to understand what the heck my customer was talking about and second, to find a way to somehow make a visual for it.
 In this instance I combined two stock photos, one symbolizing the complex pathways of ones and zeros in a computer's CPU, and the other symbolizing strong protection.

-Thirdly, I had to write one simple headline and just three bullets to describe the product.
+One quick headline and three bullets describe the product.
 Three is a magic number in communication.
 Four bullet points are significantly less powerful.